Caldass/all-in-one-sales/README.md

 # All in One Place Customer Clustering - Project Overview
-- Deployed tool in a AWS that predicts which group does a customer belongs too.
-- Automated the process of predicting new customers clusters using Amazon Web Services RDS, EC2 and Storage services.
+- Identified customers in an e-commerce database to be part of a loyalty program.
 - Created 10+ features in order to segment the customer database.
 - Used UMAP + Tree based embedding + KMeans algorithm in order to cluster the customers.
+- Automated the process of predicting new customers clusters using Amazon Web Services RDS, EC2 and Storage services.

 ## Code and Resources Used
 **Python version:** 3.8.12 <br />
-**Packages:** Pandas, Pandas Profilling, Numpy, UMAP, Sklearn, Pickle, Seaborn, Matplotlib, Yellowbrick, Scipy, SQLAlchemy. <br />
+**Packages:** Pandas, Pandas Profilling, Numpy, UMAP, Sklearn, Pickle, Seaborn, Matplotlib, Yellowbrick, Scipy, SQLAlchemy, s3fs. <br />

 ## The company All In One Place
 The company All in One Place is a Multibrand Outlet company, that is, it sells second-line products of several brands at a lower price, through an e-commerce.

 In just over 1 year of operation, the marketing team realized that some customers in its base buy more expensive products with high frequency and end up contributing with a significant portion of the company's revenue.